How to Hide Programs Installed in Windows 10

 Use Hide From Uninstall List to hide applications.

-Hide From Uninstall List is a free Windows tool for hiding one or more software stops in Programs and Features and Apps and Features settings.
+Hide From Uninstall List is a free Windows tool for hiding one or more software stops in the Programs and Features and Apps and Features settings.

 This method is better than the previous one because you can hide programs from view without a message notifying them that they are hidden.
 To use this app, download and run it.
 Idee From Uninstall List is a portable application that does not require installation.